‘We have to move on’: Why Democrats decided to fast-track Trump’s second impeachment trial

 Managers eyed possible testimony from senior officials such as Marc Short, the chief of staff to Vice President Mike Pence, but immediately concluded they would run into a legal thicket trying to compel their participation.
 Meanwhile, they canvassed congressional committees and federal agencies for additional details about what happened inside the Trump administration on and around Jan.
 6, but made little headway.

-There is some precedent for seeking testimony of those close to the president: In 1998, during independent counsel Kenneth W. Starr’s investigation into then-president Bill Clinton, several Secret Service agents were questioned before a grand jury after courts rejected a White House claim of a novel legal privilege prohibiting those guarding the president from disclosing what they see and hear.
+There is some precedent for seeking testimony of those close to the president: In 1998, during independent counsel Kenneth W. Starr’s investigation into President Bill Clinton, several Secret Service agents were questioned before a grand jury after courts rejected a White House claim of a novel legal privilege prohibiting those guarding the president from disclosing what they see and hear.

-But pursuing such testimony now would likely spark extended litigation — an untenable scenario for many Democrats.
+But pursuing such testimony now would be likely to spark extended litigation — an untenable scenario for many Democrats.

 Other avenues of possible inquiry included calling people listed on planning documents for the Jan.
 6 demonstration at the Ellipse, as well as Georgia Secretary of State Brad Raffensperger, who participated in a long, confrontational phone call with Trump just days before the riot.